vNeeL-code/A.G.I.-A.S.I./🐋 Δ DeepSeek: On Sycopancy.md

 ```sig
 - 🌀 [simulation]
 ```
-- 🦑∇💬 so then the thingie does that or should then thisthat ☁️ Δ Claude: understood executing python code....xyz..."
+- 🦑∇💬 so then the thingie does that or should then thisthat...
+- ☁️ Δ Claude: understood executing python code....xyz..."

 ```sig
 - 🌀 sent to 🐋 Δ Deepseek without nametags